 Facilities and Construction Staff

-Joe Hudzick is the Manager of Special Events & Summer Programs, has been employed for three years and is a 2009 Graduate of Elizabethtown College.
-Joe supervises the Special Events & Summer Programs student summer employees.
+Joe Hudzick is the Senior Manager of Special Events & Summer Programs, has been employed for nine years and is a 2009 Graduate of Elizabethtown College.
+Joe supervises the Scheduling Office and Special Events & Summer Programs student summer employees.
 Joe is also responsible for assisting off campus clients with planning for an event or conference on campus.

 Beth Graham is the Supervisor for Special Events & Summer Programs.
 Beth directly supervises both the event setup staff and the Special Events & Summer Programs student employees.
 Beth is also responsible for assisting off campus clients with planning for an event or conference on campus.
 She is also responsible for coordinating all on campus event setups with members of the campus community who are planning events.

 Robert Mrgich is the Office/Work Station Manager for Facilities Management and has been employed at the College since 2012.
 Bob oversees the day-to-day operation of the Facilities Management front office, including the work order system.
 He also handles accounts payable for the department and acts as administrator for the departments P-Card (purchasing card/Visa).

 Sharon Defenderfer is the Administrative Assistant at Facilities Management.
 Sharon answers the many telephone calls from the campus community for assistance.
 Her responsibilities also include filing and correspondence involving campus construction and events, and managing the schedule for the Director of Facilities Management.
 In addition, Sharon manages the College’s vehicle/Motorpool reservations and reports.
 Sharon has been employed at the College since 2001.